1and1internet/ubuntu-18-apache/README.md

 To build and test just run `make`.
 You can also just `make pull`, `make build` and `make test` separately.

 Please see the top of the Makefile for various variables which you may choose to customise.
-Variables may be passed as arguments, e.g. `make IMAGE_NAME=bob` or `make build BUILD_ARGS="--rm --no-cache"`
+Variables may be passed as arguments, e.g. `make IMAGE_NAME=bob` or `make build BUILD_ARGS="--rm --no-cache"`.